 with Andrew Harvey

-Starting today, you will receive a new lesson every day for 365 days (total of 365 lessons).
-Each lesson is yours to keep and you'll be able to refer back to it whenever you want.
-And if you miss a lesson or are too busy to get to it that day, each lesson will conveniently remain in your account so you won't have to search for it when you're ready to get back to it.
+Starting today, you will receive a new poem every day for 365 days via an email.
+Each poem is yours to keep and you'll be able to refer back to it whenever you want.
+As a special bonus, you will receive a previously recorded LIVE ZOOM CALL with Andrew

 Andrew Harvey is Founder and Director of The Institute of Sacred Activism, an international organization focused on inviting concerned people to take up the challenge of our contemporary global crises by becoming inspired, effective, and practical agents of institutional and systemic change, in order to create peace and sustainability.